syncfusion-content/asp.netwebforms-docs/aspnet/UploadBox/File-Size.md

 {% endhighlight %}

-> Note: maxAllowedContentLength is measured in bytes.
+N> maxAllowedContentLength is measured in bytes.

 ![](File-Size_images/File-Size_img3.png)

-> Note:
->
 > * When you configure both maxAllowedContentLength and maxRequestLength attributes, then maxAllowedContentLength can be run.
 > * When the upload file’s size exceeds maxAllowedContentLength, you get a 404.13 error page.
 > * When the upload file’s size exceeds maxRequestLength value, you get an exception “System.Web.HttpException: Maximum request length exceeded”.